justinfrey64/learning-react-chapter-16/README.md

 Chapter 16: Creating a Sliding Menu in React

-In this chapter, I learned how to get data from external sources using XMLHTTPRequest and Ajax.
-I also learned the difference between presentatinal and Container components in React
+In this chapter, I learned how to create a sliding menu which can be used to creata a more dynamic and fluid user experience

 <h3>Links to Other Chapters</h3>
 <ul>